lfanew/lfanew.github.io/content/posts/windmill-ca-trust/index.md

       - ./ca:/usr/local/share/ca-certificates:ro # Our new line!
 ```

+> NOTE: You could technically mount the single file cert bundle from the container host instead (if you know where it is as it varies from distros), avoiding the need to perform `update-ca-certificates`.
+However, this requires you to trust the CA certificate on the container host itself.

 ## First Test

 Now that we have our CA certificates in place let's test functionality.
 Our test will be trying to hit a TLS protected API https://api.local that was signed with an internal CA in my lab.